hassan-mehedi/Calculator/README.md

 # Calculator
-Calculator using HTML, CSS &amp; JavaScript
+Simple Calculator using HTML, CSS &amp; JavaScript
+Use it online at https://hassan-mehedi.github.io/Calculator/